 The primary focus of this group was the sharing of periodical resources, with the intent that nearly all all titles in the Reader’s Guide to Periodical Literature would be available through one of the member schools.
 A union list of periodical holdings was created (a product of early word processing systems) and updated every year.
 In those days before databases and other online resources, this greatly extended the reach of each student beyond their own school’s walls.
 Periodical requests rose from 84 the first year to over 600 in 1987.

-History of ISLE's Group Access Project
+History of the Group Access Project within ISLE (now SoCaLIS)

 Library automation was the topic of discussion at ISLE’s 1985 spring meeting, with the result that 12 member libraries decided to move together into a shared union catalog, extending our resource sharing options from just periodicals to our entire holdings.
 With generous support from the Keck Foundation, ISLE-GAP (Group Access Project) was established in 1986.
 Working with OCLC, all librarians were trained in online cataloging and MARC formatting.
 Computers were added to each ISLE/GAP school, in many cases the first in the library.
 Part of the Keck funding supported a cataloging coordinator who worked closely with librarians and OCLC to make sure everything was set up correctly.